sytelus/random_oracle/README.md

 ```
 Generate 10 responses to the user query, each within a separate <response> tag.
 Each response should be 50-100 words.
 Each <response> must include a <text> and a numeric <probability>.
 Randomly sample the responses from the full distribution.
-Return ONLY the responses, with no additional explanations or text.
+Return ONLY the responses in JSON format, with no additional explanations or text.

 <user_query>Write a short story about a bear.</user_query>
 ```